carolinewang01/rotate/README.md

 #### How Logging Works

 By default, results are logged to a local `results/` directory, as specified within the `configs/hydra/hydra_simple.yaml` file for each method type, and to the Weights & Biases (wandb) project specified in the master config.
-All metrics are logged using wandb, and are viewable using the wandb web interface, so we highly recommend using wandb to view results.
+All metrics are logged using wandb, and are viewable using the wandb web interface.
-Please see the [wandb documentation](https://docs.wandb.ai/) for setup guides.
+Please see the [wandb documentation](https://docs.wandb.ai/) for general information about wandb.

-Logging settings allowing the user to control whether logging is enabled/disabled, and whether checkpoints are logged locally, are located within the master config.
+Logging settings in each master config allowing the user to control whether logging is enabled/disabled.

 ### Agents